 The ten-point compliance checklist: (1) Written AI Acceptable Use Policy — current.
 (2) AI system inventory — all tools documented.
 (3) Named AI governance owner.
 (4) Staff training records — all fee earners.
 (5) DPAs with AI vendors — signed and current.
 (6) Client disclosure language — in engagement letters.
 (7) Shadow AI controls — technical or procedural.
 (8) Human oversight protocols — documented per tool type.
 (9) AI incident reporting process — written and tested.
 (10) Board-level AI risk reporting — at least quarterly.

-Whether you need a Fractional Chief AI Officer for your SME, an AI governance programme for a regulated organisation, or AI deployment expertise in Nigeria — start with a free 30-minute discovery call.
+Whether you need a Fractional Chief AI Officer for your SME, an AI governance programme for a regulated organisation across the UK, EU, or USA, or AI deployment expertise in Nigeria and West Africa through Meridian AI Systems — start with a free 30-minute discovery call.
 No preparation required.